mochoabuilds/-cognition-/README.md

 ## 3.3 COLLECTING TRAINING DATA ("ETHNOGRAPHIC AUTOENCODER")

-* Bias is inevitable when training computer vision models for human Action-Object detections in video streams.
-To mitigae this we build our dataset for each respective corner store/small grocer to better debase the dominant groups claim as the norm.
-Our reality is political, but the dominant groups claim as the norm when training AI models need not be.
+* Bias is inevitable when training autonomous checkout models for human action-object detections in video streams.
+To mitigae this we build datasets for each respective corner store to better debase the dominant groups (i.e. software engineers) claim as the norm.
+Our reality is political, but the dominant groups claim as the norm when training autonomous checkout models need not be.
 We believe this approach helps models better "see" the sensitive interpretations of what humans feel is important.
-An in-house "ethographic autoencoder" translates ethnographic field notes & human rules of thumb from staff and loyal regulars of each space into a lanugage AI models can use to "see" corner stores with their own hyperlocal "intuition".
-This "intuition" will prove helpful in edge cases.
+Our in-house "ethographic autoencoder" translates human rules of thumb from staff and loyal regulars into a lanugage machine learning models can use to "see" corner stores with their own hyperlocal "intuition".
+This "intuition" proves immensely helpful in edge cases.

 * STEP 1 >> DataCollection - Video Streams & Hand Labeling
 * STEP 2 >> TidyDataSet - In-house "ethnographic autonencoder" makes use of collected field data that are semantically similar to more robustly label human-object interactions in video streams